Stock market today: Wall Street is mixed as earnings reporting season gears up

 The two-year Treasury yield, which moves more on expectations for the Fed, fell to 4.70% from 4.75%.

-In markets abroad, stocks were moving modestly in Europe and mixed in Asia.
+In markets abroad, stocks were rising modestly in Europe and mixed in Asia.
 Hong Kong's Hang Seng tumbled 2.1%, while Japan's Nikkei 225 added 0.3%.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.